Jameshunter1/Portfolio/README.md

 ## Personal Portfolio

 This is a portfolio website built using Next.js, React, Tailwind CSS, and Sanity.io.
-The website showcases [your skills, experience, and projects].
+The website showcases my ability to build responsive web applications using Next.js and React, and styling with Tailwind CSS.

 ## Prerequisites